-Many married men and women wear their wedding rings even when they’re just relaxing at home.
-Your engagement and wedding rings will likely become a part of most waking moments of your life, so getting the right fit is a must.
-Below, we're sharing the average ring size for men and women, plus tips to keep in mind if you need to measure your ring size at home.
+Your engagement and wedding rings will likely become a part of most waking moments of your life.
+Many married folks wear their wedding rings even when they’re just relaxing at home, so getting the right fit is a must.
+We tapped expert jewelry designer Sylvie Levine to find out the average ring size for men and women, plus tips to keep in mind if you need to measure your ring size at home.

 Meet the Expert

-The average size ring for a woman is a size six.
+According to the Gemological Institute of America (GIA), the average ring size for a woman is a size six.
 “Depending on her lifestyle, on average most women tend to fluctuate in weight, so we recommend adding a quarter size to your ring just in case your weight does have a history of changing throughout the year,” Levine explains.
 “Fingers can also swell during different seasons such as the summer so keep that in mind when sizing your finger.”
 If you feel that your fingers are swollen, it’s best to wait so you can get an accurate result.
-Also, take your favorite ring with you to the jeweler so they can access what comfort level and fit you are looking for in a band.
+Also, take your favorite ring with you to the jeweler so they can assess what comfort level and fit you are looking for in a band.

 What You Need to Know About Ring Size Charts